Site Search:

 If you already get SSI or you are applying for SSI, ask your SSI worker about Bay State CAP.

-If your worker tells you that you can not get Bay State CAP, or if you are not scheduled for an SSI case review, ask about applying for regular Food Stamps.
+If your worker tells you that you cannot get Bay State CAP, or if you are not scheduled for an SSI case review, ask about applying for regular Food Stamps.
 The Social Security office takes regular Food Stamp applications too.
 But if you are applying for SSI and Social Security says it will take some time to approve your application, you may be better off applying for regular Food Stamps at your local DTA office or a helping organization.

 How much Bay State CAP Food Stamps will I get?

 It depends on how much you get in SSI and how much you pay for housing and utilities.
+You might receive more benefits if you get regular food stamps, but you have to provide more proofs of your expenses and have your case reviewed more frequently.

 If you get SSI plus SSDI, you may get a little bit less Bay State CAP Food Stamps.

-Remember that you might get more Food Stamps by applying for regular Food Stamps at your local DTA office.
+You might get more Food Stamps by applying for regular Food Stamps at your local DTA office.

 How can I get help with Food Stamp problems, or with deciding which Food Stamps are right for me?

-If you have any questions about Bay State CAP or the regular Food Stamp program, you can call DTA Food Stamp Program Hotline at 1-866-950-FOOD or call Project Bread’s Food Source Hotline at 1-800-645-8333.
+If you have any questions about Bay State CAP or the regular Food Stamp program, you can call DTA's Food Stamp Program Hotline at 1-866-950-FOOD or call Project Bread’s Food Source Hotline at 1-800-645-8333.
 You can also call your local Legal Services office for legal advice and possible representation if needed.

-You may qualify for free legal assistance from your local legal aid program.
+You may be able to get free legal help from your local legal aid program.
+Or email a question about your own legal problem to a lawyer.